AdrianKriger/osm_LoD1_3DCityModel/README.md

 Requests for an extreme amount of data from the [osm](https://en.wikipedia.org/wiki/OpenStreetMap) server is destructive to the entire community.
 Village, Suburb and Campus analysis only please.
 For a larger area (city, state) consider harvesting data via `.pbf` ([geofabric](https://download.geofabrik.de/index.html) or [planet](https://planet.osm.org/)) - raise an issue and we can work on an alternate processing strategy.

 Set parameters with a basic [json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json) to execute [osm3DCode](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py) through [osm3DMain](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DMain.py).
 Input raster DEM.
-Script will call osm server.
+Script will call the osm server.
 Output includes:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i. a 2.75D surface mesh *(buildings connected to terrain)*;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii. a semantically rich LoD1 City Model *(information rich building models seperate from the ground; but when connected to the terrain   form a water-tight surface<sup>*</sup>)*; and